 On Castelli's waterproofing and windproofing scale, the Italian brand gives the Commuter Reflex Jacket a full five out of five rating.
 We'll be the judges of just how well the jacket stacks up, but it at least gives you an insight into the exactly what level Castelli is pitching the Commuter Reflex at.

 It’s all about giving you the best protection possible while on inevitable grim that comes with regularly cycle commuting to work.
-Understanding that you want to turn up to the office looking stylish, the reflectivity Castelli has used is pretty subtle during the day, but really lights up at night in order to improve your visibility while cycling on the roads.
+Understanding that you want to turn up to the office looking stylish, the reflectivity Castelli has used is pretty subtle during the day, but really lights up at night in order to improve your visibility while cycling on the roads - it's this quality, and several others that we'll get into below, that make Castelli's offering one of the best commuter cycling jackets.

 Castelli Commuter Reflex jacket: construction